IgniteUI/igniteui-xplat-docs/doc/en/components/excel-library-using-workbooks.md

 ## Change Default Font

-First create a new instance of `IWorkbookFont`.
+First create a new instance of <a class="external-link" href="{environment:infragisticsBaseUrl}/products/$ProductSpinal$/api/docs/typescript/latest/interfaces/iworkbookfont.html">IWorkbookFont</a>.
 Next, add the new font to the `Styles` collection of the `Workbook`.
 This style contains the default properties for all cells in the workbook, unless otherwise specified on a row, column, or cell.
 Changing properties of the style will change the default cell format properties in the workbook.

 ```ts
 var workbook = new Workbook();